ANTONINEUTRON/myla/README.md

 - Message signing and transaction authorization via `@solana-mobile/mobile-wallet-adapter`.
 - Hardware wallet confirmation via native biometrics.
 - Support for devnet test environments.

 ---

+## Business Model

+MYLA operates on a simple, risk-free revenue model:
+- **Platform Commission:** A flat 5% fee is deducted from the total winning pool before payouts are distributed to the winners.
+- **Zero House Risk:** Because all markets are parimutuel (community-driven pools), the platform does not act as a bookmaker and takes no positional risk.
+All payouts are purely funded by the participants' staked capital.

+---